 Today, Hawa is poised to improve her business.
 Her determination and hard work, as well as her eligibility for receiving a grant from the ICRC under its MEI programme due to her status, are responsible for this.
 She is better able to exploit the opportunities before her with this additional resource.

-According to her, "the MEI grant was like a lifeline."
+According to her, "The MEI grant was like a lifeline."
 Indeed, the provision of this financial resource offers Hawa a greater opportunity to expand her business and actualise her dreams.
 Introspective, calm but focused, she clearly comes across as being more confident too.
-"I will now be able to generate better income and bear the responsibility that will help to provide food and even school kits for my children."
+"I will now be able to generate better income and bear the responsibility that will help to provide food and even school kits for my children," she said.

 While Hawa benefited from the service in Al Fashir, the ICRC runs a similar programme in Nyala, which provides persons with conflict-related disabilities with prostheses and crutches.
 In both places (Al Fashir and Nyala), those who benefited from the provision of this service also received financial support to help them engage in meaningful income generating activities so that they can become productive, independent and contribute to growing the economy of their respective communities.
 This ICRC programme also facilitates and strengthens social inclusion for this category of persons and helps rebuild and sustain their self-worth and confidence.